cardano-scaling/hydra/security/RFP.md

 ![artifacts.png](artifacts.png)

+TODO: describe hypothesis / security definition / environments (e.g. API is used locally)..

 ### Artifact 1: Original publication

 The Hydra head protocol has first been published in [Hydra: Fast Isomorphic State Channels](https://eprint.iacr.org/2020/299.pdf).
 This paper describes several versions of the protocol (simple, with or without conflict resolution, incremental (de)commits, etc.).
 And provides the corresponding security proofs, especially that the following four properties hold:

 * Consistency: No two uncorrupted parties see conflicting transactions confirmed.
 * Liveness: If all parties remain uncorrupted and the adversary delivers all messages, then every transaction becomes confirmed at some point.
 * Soundness: The final UTxO set accepted on the mainchain results from a set of seen transactions.
 * Completeness: All transactions observed as confirmed by an honest party at the end of the protocol are considered on the mainchain.

-The Hydra Head protocol implementation should be considered as a subset of the Simple Protocol without Conflict Resolution.

-A study of the whole paper and possible variations of the protocol is out of scope of this solicitation.
+A study of the whole paper and possible variations of the protocol is out of scope of this solicitation, but it serves as a good starting point and introduction to the overall protocol.
+Note that the implemented Hydra Head protocol - name **Coordinated Hydra Head** - can be considered a subset of the "Simple Protocol without Conflict Resolution".
+That is, we recommend reading Chapters 2-6, where the off-chain "Head protocol" is different in the actual specification.

 ### Artifact 2: Hydra Head v1 Formal Specification

 The Hydra Head protocol implementation derives from the original publication in several ways.
 Especially some simplification have been introduced and generalizations removed.

-Hydra Head v1 Formal Specification captures these deviations in a formal specification.
+The [Hydra Head v1 Formal Specification](https://docs.google.com/document/d/1XQ0C7Ko3Ifo5a4TOcW1fDT8gMYryB54PCEgOiFaAwGE/) captures these deviations and also includes the "formal notation" of the actual transaction constraints (which are foregone in the original paper).
+Also, it details the L2 protocol logic for the **Coordinated** Head protocol - which is implemented in V1.

+Note that it is lacking some structure and introductory sections and we recommend to see Artifact 1 for that.

 FIXME the following list is probably not usefull since it should be in the spec In particular, the following simplifications are done in the actual implementation: